Search This Blog

 More like the Phwoarth Reich, right lads?

 Oh and before I forget these Nazi chicks are part of a rape joke, yes a rape joke in a film made (well released) in 2010.
 I guess since she's a Nazi we're supposed to think well (quite literally) `fuck her`.
-If you're wondering no Jackboots isn't one of those shock comedies, in fact its overall rather tame, the jokes about FANY is an innuendo gag which was done even more explicitly in the dusty old show Are You Being Served? and others.
+If you're wondering no Jackboots isn't one of those shock comedies, in fact its overall rather tame, the jokes about FANY is an innuendo gag which was done even more explicitly in the dusty old show Are You Being Served?
+And others.

 There's two more running jokes that stick in my mind, ones about Scotland but its just very obvious stereotyping so y'know.
 The other joke is character related, now in comedy most characters have their own quirks, Chris are plucky farmboy hero -who I haven't mentioned before nor will again-

 character gimmick is that he's tormented by having giant hands, and by giant hands I mean they look slightly larger when the camera focuses on them.
-The character who stuck out most to me was one Billy Fiske American hero.
+The character who stuck out most to me was one Billy Fiske, American hero.
 Billy is another joke that seems to pop up quite a bit in modern British World War II films, he's an obnoxious American action hero whose dialogue is dripping with self awareness.
-Again like in Churchill the Hollywood Years.
+Again like in Churchill, the Hollywood Years.

-Look at that, he's so self aware he knows I'm writing about him right now.
+Look at that, he's so self-aware he knows I'm writing about him right now.

-That's it for the running jokes how about the one offs?
-Well they mostly fall flat, to take just one example for brevity's sake have you heard the one about the Polish Telephone pole repairman?
+That's it for the running jokes, how about the one-offs?
+Well they mostly fall flat, to take just one example for brevity's sake, have you heard the one about the Polish Telephone pole repairman?
 No, well it goes like this, a Polish telephone repair man climbs up a telephone pole to repair it, he's so focussed on fixing this telephone pole that even though a battle breaks out in the street he's on, he stays up there to finish his job -badum tish-.

 Production values were a bit up and down, some set pieces look really well done and others look like a child playing with his toys with his arms just out of shot.
 Some characters have articulation, others just rock back and forth with the same expression plastered onto their faces.
-There's a minor character whose a Vicar and I thought he was going to be a baddie because he's default expression is an evil grin, but no he's just he father of the attractive love interest.
+There's a minor character whose a Vicar and I thought he was going to be a baddie because he's default expression is an evil grin, but no he's just the father of the attractive love interest.

-So yeah, that's Jackboots a confusing mess of a film.
+So yeah, that's Jackboots, a confusing mess of a film.

-*And there's good odds they never were.
+*And there are good odds they never were.

 No comments: